Location: Iqaluit, Nunavut

 - Preference will be given to candidates with at least two years of professional experience or with demonstrated knowledge of the issues affecting residents of the Canadian Arctic.

-Interested candidates should send resumés and clips, along with a cover letter stating you found this job on Jeff Gaulin's Journalism Job Board, to:
+Interested candidates should send resume, clippings and a cover letter - stating you found this job on Jeff Gaulin's Journalism Job Board - to:

 Patricia Lightfoot, Managing Editor